-Lubricate the bearings with oil (216.40 pumps only)
+Lubricate the bearings with oil

 Risk of explosive hazard and premature failure from sparks and heat generation.
 Ensure That the bearings are properly lubricated prior to startup.

 Remove the filler plug in the top of each housing.
 Refer to the GA or outline drawing for location.